Antidepressants

 And once that was done it was like such a relief because I knew what was wrong and I could see there was now a way of fixing it.
 I have to say my father had depression a few years ago so I knew that there was a ‘fix’ because he was recovered he got treatment and he got better which helped me a lot.
 So this would have been in 2008 and I was put onto initially a low dose of antidepressants and we built up till we got to a level which was making me feel stable.

-Stuart said that looking back he wondered whether, if he had seen a doctor and got help as a teenager, many of the problems he’d experienced through life could have been avoided.
+Stuart said that looking back, he wondered whether if he had seen a doctor and gotten help as a teenager, many of the problems he’d experienced through life could have been avoided.

-(See our ‘Depression’ website for more information about experiences of recognising and being diagnosed with depression).
+See also our ‘Depression’ website for more information about experiences of recognising and being diagnosed with depression and our 'Depression and low mood (young people)' site for more information about depression in young people.

 Copyright © 2024 University of Oxford.
 All rights reserved.